Tomislav Tomović

-Tomislav Tomović (Томислав Томовић; born 13 May 1983) is a Serbian professional basketball coach and former player who is an assistant coach for KK Crvena zvezda of the ABA League and EuroLeague.
+Tomislav Tomović (Томислав Томовић; born 13 May 1983) is a Serbian professional basketball coach and former player.
+He is currently the head coach for Lokomotiv Kuban of the VTB United League.

 Professional career

 A point guard, Tomović played for Crvena zvezda, Yambolgaz 92, Borac Banjalučka pivovara, Bosna, Panionios, Mega Aqua Monta, and Zrinjski.

 National team career

 In July 1999, Tomović was a member of the Yugoslavia U16 national team that won the gold medal at the European Championship for Cadets in Slovenia.
 Over eight tournament games, he averaged 2.1 points, 1.2 rebounds, and 0.6 assists per game.

 Coaching career

 In August 2012, Tomović was hired as an assistant coach for OKK Beograd under Srđan Jeković.

 In August 2014, Tomović was an assistant coach for the Serbia national under-18 team under Aleksandar Bućan that won the silver medal at the FIBA Europe Under-18 Championship in Konya, Turkey.

 In 2015, Tomović was hired as an assistant coach for the Shandong Golden Stars under Aleksandar Kesar.
 Later, he was an assistant coach for Guangxi Weizhuang, Sichuan Blue Whales, Qingdao Eagles, and Shandong Heroes.

 On 20 June 2022, Mega Basket hired Tomović as their new assistant coach to head coach Marko Barać.